deckerweb/builder-shortcode-extras/readme.txt

 == Changelog ==

+= 🎉 1.0.0 - 2019-09-10 =
+* *Plugin launch.
+Everything's new!*
+* New: 25 general Shortcodes
+* New: 5 Shortcodes for Integrations

 = ⚡ 0.9.0 - 2019-09-09 =
 * New: Beta release of the plugin on [its public GitHub repository](https://github.com/deckerweb/builder-shortcode-extras)

 == Upgrade Notice =

+= 1.0.0 =
+Plugin launch.
+Everything's new!

 = 0.9.0 =
 Beta plugin release on GitHub.com